-We have in the past entered into collaboration agreements with third parties, including our collaborations with Regeneron and AffaMed, and expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with third parties to commercialize DEXTENZA, ReSure Sealant, or any of our product candidates for which we obtain marketing approval in markets outside the United States.
+We have in the past entered into collaboration agreements with third parties, including our collaborations with our former collaborator, Regeneron, and AffaMed, and expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with third parties to commercialize DEXTENZA, ReSure Sealant, or any of our product candidates for which we obtain marketing approval in markets outside the United States.
 We also may enter into arrangements with third parties to perform these services in the United States if we do not establish our own sales, marketing and distribution capabilities in the United States for our products and product candidates or if we determine that such third-party arrangements are otherwise beneficial.
 We also may seek additional third-party collaborators for development and commercialization of other product candidates.
 Our likely collaborators for any sales, marketing, distribution, development, licensing or broader collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
-Other than our collaborations with Regeneron and AffaMed, we are not currently party to any such arrangement.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities and efforts to successfully perform the functions assigned to them in these arrangements.

-Our collaborations with Regeneron and AffaMed pose, and any future collaborations likely will pose, a number of risks including the following:
+Our collaboration with AffaMed poses, and any future collaborations likely will pose, a number of risks including the following: